Learn stress management skills with employee mindfulness class this summer

 Free mindfulness classes

-Health Promotion and Wellness offers free mindfulness classes for Illinois State students and employees over the summer and throughout the academic year.
+Health Promotion and Wellness offers free mindfulness classes for Illinois State students and employees over the summer and throughout the academic year, and a class for employees over the summer.
 Take advantage of summer’s slower pace and learn skills to help manage stress.
 Classes meet once a week for four weeks.
 Each week participants learn a new mindfulness skill and practice using the concept.
 Here is information on this summer’s mindfulness class:

 - Summer Employee Mindfulness Class